 Basil Pesto

-This classic Basil Pesto recipe is incredibly simple to make, and can be tossed with pasta, spread on bread, dolloped on pizza, and more!
+This classic Basil Pesto recipe is incredibly simple to make, and can be tossed with pasta, spread on bread, dolloped on pizza, and so much more!
+This recipe has the best, most perfectly balanced proportions, and it can be made in about 5 minutes.
+Leftovers keep well too!

-The recipe I’m sharing today is for a traditional basil pesto, though you can certainly experiment with different types of nuts and ingredients as you get comfortable with the base recipe.
+The recipe I’m sharing today is for a traditional basil pesto sauce, made with the following ingredients:

 - Fresh basil